 39. A loss of existing vegetation at the Reserve to accommodate the additional car parking areas is required.
 This will be minimised where possible.

-Risk: The Concept Plan, after community consultation requires significant rework and resultant delays in delivery of car parking improvements.ConsequenceLikelihoodRatingSignificantPossibleHighAction/StrategyAreas of major concerns will be assessed and if possible dealt with in design phases without impacting program.
+40. Risk: The Concept Plan, after community consultation requires significant rework and resultant delays in delivery of car parking improvements.